Our2020View/Our2020View.github.io/miscmods.md

 <img src="/assets/inductionswitchweb.jpg"/>

-We can now open up the right hand sink cupboard door, and reach in to flick the switch to allow power to flow to the inductin cooktop - when we would really like to see it lit up as we prepare to use it for cooking.
+We can now open up the right hand sink cupboard door, and reach in to flick the switch to allow power to flow to the induction cooktop - when we would really like to see it lit up as we prepare to use it for cooking.

 <br>